National Parks Autonomous Agency: National Parks Network

 The National Parks Network (RPN) is a system established to protect and manage some Spanish Natural Heritage with the category of national park.
 The RPN is integrated by 16 national parks and all the staff and administrations that are part of it.
 The network encompasses approximately 1 million acres (4,450 km2).
 The largest national park is the Sierra Nevada National Park with 212,222 acres (858,8 km2) and it is surrounded by the Sierra Nevada Natural Park, that is approx. 200,000 acres.
 The smallest park is the Tablas de Daimiel National Park at 7,487 acres (30,3 km2).

 In addition to the national parks, that are directly managed by the Spanish regional administrations, the National Parks Autonomous Agency (OAPN) administers other properties.
 The OAPN administers 18 properties that encompasses 247,105.40 acres (1,000 km2 approx.).
 All these properties have in common the fact of being representative of some of the most emblematic landscapes and Iberian ecosystems.
 Most of these properties are owned by a public entity, although some of them are private (the Encomienda de Mudela is 99,97% private, La Graciosa is 7% private, New Place of Serradilla is 1,8% private).

 Visitors

 The National Parks Network reached the number of 10 million visitors in 2000 and 15 million in 2016, with its peak in 2017.
-The last data, from 2019, shows that the Network received 14.5 million visitors throughout the 15 parks (since 2021 they are 16).
-The most visited national park is the Teide National Park with 4.4 million visitors each year, followed by the Sierra de Guadarrama National Park with 1.5 million, the Picos de Europa National Park with 1.7 million and the Timanfaya with around 1.6 million.
+The last data, from 2023, shows that the Network received 15.02 million visitors throughout the 16 parks.
+The most visited national park is the Teide National Park with 4.46 million visitors each year, followed by the Sierra de Guadarrama National Park with 2.13 million, the Picos de Europa National Park with 1.7 million and the Timanfaya with around 1.63 million.
 The less visited national parks are the Cabañeros National Park, the Cabrera Archipelago Maritime-Terrestrial National Park and the Tablas de Daimiel National Park, all of them with an average of 80,000 to 160,000 visitors.